 Settings who are in receipt of Early Years Free Entitlement (for example, private, voluntary and independent settings) can apply for Inclusion Funding following a discussion with their local Early Years and Childcare Adviser.
 If you don’t know who your Adviser is, contact your local Children and family centre.

-The completed application form must be submitted at least 15 working days before the Funding Panel date for the application to be considered.
-Upcoming panel dates - 4 December 2017 and 29 January 2018.
+Important: The completed application form must be submitted at least 15 working days before the Funding Panel date for the application to be considered.

 1. Read the following documents